 ||Investing in workforce as parents and caregivers, mitigating cliff effect, working across sectors; Key 2020 Drivers and Actionable Areas: Focus on economic mobility, modernizing TANF, insights from Kresge Ecosystem sites; Enabling Factors: employer engagement, education policy, financial asset-building, quality child care, affordable housing, disability supports/ability lens

 |Building Field Capacity: Providing Insights and Tools that Move Us Forward

 ||Workforce well-being, data insights and interoperability, culture of evidence, generative leadership, productive narrative, crisis, disaster planning, and response

 In addition to aligning with the APHSA Action Plan, we will look to policy and practice alignment.

 Submission Review Criteria

-Your proposal will be evaluated by a panel of peers from APHSA using the following standards:
+Your proposal will be evaluated using the following criteria:

 Submission Guidelines and Deliverable Schedule

 - The session must align with the APHSA Action Plan from which we will have developed the tracks: Moving HHS Upstream; Advancing Social & Economic Mobility; Building Field Capacity